ParthManiyar/FindCommonTimeToMeet/README.md

 > python manage.py migrate

+To run the unit test
+> python manage.py test

 # Assumptions:
 For suggested-time API
 * Assumed that body request and response will be in IST format as example given in the problem statement.